Healthcare Training Institute - Quality Education since 1979

 Sid and Alicia chose to plant three pine trees in their yard to commemorate their three miscarriages.

-On this track, we have discussed a therapeutic approach to early and middle immersion.
+In this section, we have discussed a therapeutic approach to early and middle immersion.
 This has included separate sessions, using metaphors, tracking losses and the "mourning a miscarriage" technique.

-On the next track, we will discuss late immersion phase, the donor decision.
+In the next section, we will discuss late immersion phase, the donor decision.
 This will include genetic loss, egg donation as an "affair," sperm donation as "rape" and feeling like an impostor.